 She was number two out of 60 kids in a large audition filled with older actors – juniors and seniors in high school – who knew each other and seemed to know the ropes.
 "It was nerve-racking," Rachel said.
 "It was also terrifying."

 But Rachel worked through those jitters and landed a role in the ensemble of that play, the first of five she has done with the 60-year-old theatre, which performs at the Boston Center for the Arts.
-Rachel is now a sophomore at Archbishop Williams High School and a relative veteran of the local acting scene.
+Rachel is now a sophomore at and a relative veteran of the local acting scene.
 Next month she will join the cast of Boston Children Theatre's for its five-show performance of To Kill a Mocking Bird.

 Opening night, on May 7, will feature a talk by actress Mary Badham, who played Scout in the 1962 film version of the Pulitzer Prize-winning novel by Harper Lee.
-Rachel said she is excited to be a part of the story's rich history, and that the Children Theatre's verson is a fresh take, the actors playing Badham's and Gregory Peck's roles having developed their own versions of the well-known characters.
+Rachel said she is excited to be a part of the story's rich history, and that the Children Theatre's verson is a fresh take, the actors playing Badham's and Gregory Peck's roles having developed their own version of the well-known characters.

 Rachel and the rest of the cast rehearse for about 15 hours over three evenings during the week and another six hours on Saturday in Boston.
 She takes the Red Line from Braintree, listening to music on her headphones, reading Harry Potter or finishing up homework.
 Leading up to the big night, the cast does a "stumble through," running the play most of the way to work out the kinks.